williamgilpin/cphy/README.md

 Materials for UT Austin's graduate computational physics course, taught in Fall 2022 by William Gilpin

+The class website is located [here](https://www.wgilpin.com/cphy/?utm_source=en_us_bh224180tg).
 If you are enrolled in the course at UT, the syllabus and calendar is [here](https://docs.google.com/document/d/1URJmdpTVG8E2bLLu5xAHctICb6krbZ0fC0hO2i2xEXY/edit?usp=sharing)

 # Summary